Pickle Lake: History

 Pickle Lake was founded as a local transportation centre for mining activities after gold was discovered nearby in 1928.
-From that time until 1995 over 2.5 million ounces of gold were produced in the area.
+From that time until 1995, more than 2.5 million ounces of gold were produced in the area.
 Copper was also mined near Pickle Lake in the 1970s.
 Exploration for gold and copper in the Pickle Lake area continues to this day.

 Jack Hammell's Pickle Crow Gold Mines (1935–1961) produced 1,446,214 ounces of gold.
 Alex and Murdoch Mosher's Central Patricia Mine (1927–1951) produced 621,806 ounces.

 Pickle Lake was incorporated as a township in 1980.
-It got its name from the shape of the lake which resembled a cucumber, or 'Pickle'.
+It got its name from the shape of the lake which resembles a cucumber or pickle.

 The township also includes the former townsites of Central Patricia and Pickle Crow.
 Both formerly independent settlements, Central Patricia now consists only of a few buildings located at the terminus of Highway 599 within the township, while Pickle Crow is a ghost town.
 After the Pickle Crow gold mine was shut down in 1966, the Ministry of Natural Resources set fire to the site as part of its program to clean up abandoned mines.